scarioscia/scarioscia.github.io/_posts/2024-01-05-writing-SLiM-output.md

 In creating our course materials, we leveraged the SLiM [manual](https://messerlab.org/slim/) and added substantial detail regarding features useful for our class on our course [website](https://andrew-bortvin.github.io/slimNotes/slim-guide.html).
 One of those topics involved running a simulation over multiple combinations of parameters and generating a file for each output.
 Here is a summary of that pipeline.

-Each filename will include the trial number, or some other unique identifier of what the output corresponds to.
+In writing each simulation to file, each filename will include the trial number, or some other unique identifier of what the output corresponds to.
 This trial number is a constant defined in the `initialize()` statement (along with any other parameters necessary for our simulation):

 ```
 initialize() {